marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

-  If :option:`-fwhole-program` is used together with :option:`-flto` and :command:`gold` is used as the linker plugin, :gcc-attr:`externally_visible` attributes are automatically added to functions (not variable yet due to a current :command:`gold` issue) that are accessed outside of LTO objects according to resolution file produced by :command:`gold`.
+  If :option:`-fwhole-program` is used together with :option:`-flto` and :command:`gold` is used as the linker plugin, :fn-attr:`externally_visible` attributes are automatically added to functions (not variable yet due to a current :command:`gold` issue) that are accessed outside of LTO objects according to resolution file produced by :command:`gold`.
-  For other linkers that cannot generate resolution file, explicit :gcc-attr:`externally_visible` attributes are still necessary.
+  For other linkers that cannot generate resolution file, explicit :fn-attr:`externally_visible` attributes are still necessary.

 .. index:: fd_arg function attribute

-.. gcc-attr:: fd_arg, fd_arg (N)
+.. fn-attr:: fd_arg, fd_arg (N)

-  The :gcc-attr:`fd_arg` attribute may be applied to a function that takes an open file descriptor at referenced argument :samp:`{N}`.
+  The :fn-attr:`fd_arg` attribute may be applied to a function that takes an open file descriptor at referenced argument :samp:`{N}`.

   It indicates that the passed filedescriptor must not have been closed.